Must All Jury Verdicts Be Unanimous?

 For civil trials, almost one-third of states only require a majority for a verdict.
 Some states require a majority if the money at issue in the trial is below a certain amount, and a unanimous verdict all other times.

 Sometimes, a jury cannot gather enough votes for one verdict.
 This is called a "hung jury."
-What happens next depends on the court and type of trial.
-The judge may declare a mistrial and require the parties to litigate the case before an entirely different jury.
+What happens after a hung jury depends on the court and type of trial.
 Some courts allow the jury to create a list of questions for the parties to answer in an additional hearing.
+Sometimes the judge may declare a mistrial.